 Deferred tax assets and liabilities are recognized for the expected future consequences of events that have been reflected in the consolidated financial statements.
 Deferred tax assets and liabilities are determined based on the differences between the book and tax bases of assets and liabilities and operating loss carryforwards, using tax rates expected to be in effect for the years in which the differences are expected to reverse.
-Such differences arise primarily from stock-based compensation, depreciation, accruals and reserves, deferred revenue, tax credits, net operating loss carryforwards and allowances for accounts receivable.
+Such differences arise primarily from stock-based compensation, depreciation, accruals and reserves, acquired intangible assets, deferred revenue, tax credits, net operating loss carryforwards and allowances for accounts receivable.
 Sonus records valuation allowances to reduce deferred income tax assets to the amount that is more likely than not to be realized.
-Sonus has not provided for U.S.
+Sonus has not provided for U.S. income taxes on the undistributed earnings of non-U.S. subsidiaries, as the Company plans to permanently reinvest these amounts.
+Cumulative undistributed foreign earnings were approximately \$19 million at December 31, 2012 and approximately \$20 million at December 31, 2011.